Azure-Samples/semantic-kernel-rag-chat/README.md

 1. Add the Semantic Kernel by adding a `ConfigureServices` call below the existing `ConfigureAppConfiguration` and populating it with an instance of the kernel.
     > The kernel below is configured to use an OpenAI ChatGPT model (e.g., gpt-3.5-turbo) for chat completions.

-    > TODO: Add instructions for setting the `OPENAI_APIKEY` environment variable.
     ```csharp
     hostBuilder.ConfigureServices(services =>
     {